Snow emergencies declared as storm approaches

 TOWN OF BELOIT

-The town and city of Beloit have declared snow emergencies on Friday into Saturday.
+The town and city of Beloit and village of Clinton have declared snow emergencies on Friday into Saturday to clear the streets.

 The National Weather Service issued a snow advisory for much of Wisconsin and northern Illinois.
 Residents should be prepared for snow- and ice-covered roads starting later Friday and Friday night.